AndrewLuther/6322_project/README.md

 Additionally, after training (with any settings), the last prediction that the model makes will be output in the predictions folder, and will be called "final_prediction.png".
 We also log details about the training in src/runs using tensorboard.

+## Model Download

+To download a sample trained model, download the .pth file from here: https://drive.google.com/drive/folders/1SePNVieQoO3RK4Fb4RkaFJaciu5ZomWr?usp=drive_link.
+Then, create a saved_models directory in the root directory of the project, and place the model in there.
+Then, evaluate the model (detailed next).

 ## Evaluation

 To evaluate a trained model, run the following commands: